 The Ethiopian Parliament approved a Commercial Registration and Business License Proclamation in 2016 which allowed registration of franchises.
 However, difficulties in enforcing intellectual property rights, product quality control, cumbersome banking regulations, and continuing foreign exchange convertibility issues make franchising difficult.

-Despite the challenges, several branded U.S. companies have franchise operations in Ethiopia, including Pepsi-Cola and hotels such as Sheraton, Hilton, Marriott, Radisson Blu, Ramada and Hyatt Regency hotels.
+Despite the challenges, several U.S. branded companies have franchise operations in Ethiopia, including Pepsi-Cola and hotels such as Sheraton, Hilton, Marriott, Radisson Blu, Ramada and Hyatt Regency hotels.
 In April 2018, Belayab Food and Franchise Plc opened the first Pizza Hut in Addis Ababa and quickly increased its outlets in Addis Ababa to five.
-KFC and Subway are currently exploring the market for potential opening of their first stores in 2020.
+KFC and Subway are currently exploring the market for potential opening of their first stores soon.
 A Cold Stone Creamery franchise opened in early 2020.

 Direct marketing of U.S. products in Ethiopia is limited as the use of local agents is required for most types of businesses.
 Nevertheless, U.S. companies can open a representation or project office in Ethiopia to promote and support sales of their products through their local agents or distributors.